usnistgov/800-63-3/sp800-63a/sec4_ial.md

 #### <a name="4-4-1-6"></a> 4.4.1.6.
 Address Confirmation

-- The CSP SHALL confirm address of record.
+1. The CSP SHALL confirm address of record.
 The CSP SHOULD confirm address of record through validation of the address contained on any supplied, valid piece of identity evidence.
 The CSP MAY confirm address of record by validating information supplied by the applicant, not contained on any supplied, valid piece of identity evidence.

-> Note: Postal address is the preferred method of sending any communications, to include enrollment code and notifications, with the applicant.
-However, this guideline supports any confirmed address of record, physical or digital.

-- Self-asserted address data that has not been confirmed in records SHALL NOT be used for confirmation.
+2. Self-asserted address data that has not been confirmed in records SHALL NOT be used for confirmation.

-- **If CSP performs in-person proofing (physical or supervised remote):**
+3. **If CSP performs in-person proofing (physical or supervised remote):**

-	- The CSP SHOULD send a notification of proofing to the address of record.
+	a.
+The CSP SHOULD send a notification of proofing to the address of record.
-	- The CSP MAY provide an enrollment code directly to the subscriber if binding to an authenticator will occur at a later time.
+	b.
+The CSP MAY provide an enrollment code directly to the subscriber if binding to an authenticator will occur at a later time.
-	- The enrollment code SHALL be valid for a maximum of 7 days
+	c.
+The enrollment code SHALL be valid for a maximum of 7 days

-- **If the CSP performs remote proofing (unsupervised):**
+4. **If the CSP performs remote proofing (unsupervised):**

-	- The CSP SHALL send an enrollment code to an address of record of the applicant.
+	a.
+The CSP SHALL send an enrollment code to an address of record of the applicant.
-	- The applicant SHALL present a valid enrollment code to complete the identity proofing process.
-	- The CSP SHOULD send the enrollment code to the postal address that has been verified in records.
+	b.
+The applicant SHALL present a valid enrollment code to complete the identity proofing process. c The CSP SHOULD send the enrollment code to the postal address that has been verified in records.
 The CSP MAY send the enrollment code to a mobile telephone (SMS or voice), landline telephone, or email that has been verified in records.
-	- If the enrollment code is also intended to be an authentication factor, it SHALL be reset upon first use.
+	d.
+If the enrollment code is also intended to be an authentication factor, it SHALL be reset upon first use.
-	- Enrollment codes sent to a postal address of record SHALL be valid for a maximum of 7 days but MAY be made valid up to 21 days via an exception process to accommodate addresses outside the Contiguous United States.
+	e.
+Enrollment codes sent to a postal address of record SHALL be valid for a maximum of 7 days but MAY be made valid up to 21 days via an exception process to accommodate addresses outside the Contiguous United States.
 Enrollment codes sent by telephone SHALL be valid for a maximum of 10 minutes.
 Enrollment codes sent via email SHALL be valid for a maximum of 24 hours.
-	- The CSP SHALL ensure the enrollment code and notification of proofing are sent by different means.
+	f.
+The CSP SHALL ensure the enrollment code and notification of proofing are sent by different means.
 For example, if the CSP sends an enrollment code to a mobile phone of record, a notification of proofing will be sent to the physical address in records or obtained from validated and verified evidence, such as a driver's license.

+> Note: Postal address is the preferred method of sending any communications, to include enrollment code and notifications, with the applicant.
+However, this guideline supports any confirmed address of record, physical or digital.

 #### 4.4.1.7.
 Biometric Collection